 If you decide not to accept our cookies, or the cookies and tools of our partner companies, you will not see certain information on our websites and will be unable to use some functions that improve your visit.

 If PostBus engages third parties to provide services, it will be authorized to make the data required for this purpose available to them.
 These third parties are then subject to the same obligations with regard to ensuring data protection as PostBus itself.
-Apart from this, personal data is not disclosed to third parties or otherwise forwarded without your express consent.
+In addition, data will be disclosed to third parties only within the parameters described in the sections above. (for example, IP addresses for analytics purposes).
 Disclosure to other companies within Swiss Post Group is permitted.
 We will retain your information for no longer than necessary and will treat it as confidential.
-This excludes the transmission of personal data to public institutions and authorities as well as to private persons with a right thereto based on statutory regulations, court rulings or regulatory directives, as well as the transmission of such data to authorities for the purposes of taking legal action or prosecution in the event that our legally protected rights are challenged.
+This excludes the transmission of personal data to payment collection service providers, governmental institutions and authorities as well as to private persons with a right thereto based on statutory regulations, court orders or regulatory decisions, as well as its transfer to governmental institutions for the purposes of taking legal action or prosecution should our legally protected rights be challenged.

 You have the right to request information on the processing of your personal data and can request that it be amended, blocked or deleted.